-While Any.do is free by default, upgrading to a premium subscription gives you access to advanced recurring reminders, customized themes, WhatsApp (opens in new tab) reminders, color tags, location reminders and an unlimited daily planner which costs the equivalent of $3 per month billed annually.
+While Any.do is free by default, upgrading to a premium subscription gives you access to advanced recurring reminders, customized themes, WhatsApp reminders, color tags, location reminders, and an unlimited daily planner which costs the equivalent of $3 per month billed annually.

-Any.do features a smooth interface that works as expected.
+Any.do features a smooth, award-winning interface that works as expected.
 Switching between different tasks and views is also easy just as it is to edit events.
 Speaking of tasks, the app also lets you create sub-tasks and configure them with options like a reminder, linked tasks, labels, and more.
 The company hopes that combining all of the tedious day-to-day organization tasks in one place helps users to focus and ultimately, get more done.

 Calendly is a calendar app with the aim of making scheduling a breeze for both your professional and personal life.
 It does this by first having you fill in your availability from which it creates simple rules so that it can do the work for you.
-From here, you can send guests your Calendly link or even embed it directly on your website.
-Calendly could be the perfect tool for hybrid workers (opens in new tab) as it lets you create and schedule meetings over Zoom or in person.
+From here, you can send guests your Calendly link or even embed it directly on your website for easy appointment scheduling.
+Calendly could be the perfect tool for hybrid workers as it lets you create and schedule meetings over Zoom or in person.